You go girl!!! Raise a little hell, raise a little hell, raise a little hell on Gerald Flurry!!!

 An example of taking something that nearly everyone believes, then turning it into a total disdain for all praise.

-If children grow up best in a positive environment, and if you really care about how children grow up, then it must mean that you believe that the
+If children grow up best in a positive environment, and if you really care about how children grow up, then it must mean that you believe that the environment of the PCG is positive.
+Either you are deluded, or you are sick, calculating bastards.
+(Editor's note: how about both?!
+I think so.)

 In a book called The Feel-Good Curriculum: The Dumbing Down of America’sKids in the Name of Self-Esteem, Maureen Stout pinpoints several destructivemyths that have taken root in our educational system—including: high expectations damage self-esteem; evaluation is punitive, stressful and damaging to self-esteem; discipline is bad for self-esteem; effort is more important than achievement; it is the teacher’s, not the student’s, responsibility to ensure learning.